titan36/keyword-for-all-programming/README.md

 # keyword-for-all-programming
-keyword of all programming language if you want to have every keywords of any programming language
+keywords of all programming language if you want to have every keywords of any programming language,check out this repository.